danielfrg/web-template-go-react/README.md

 # Go + JS project template

-Simple template to use Go as a server and JS for frontend.
+Simple template to use Go as a server and Typescript for frontend.
 Plus handy tools for development and packaging into a single binary.

 ## Uses